rovh/Set-Precise-Mesh/README.md

 If you enable "Change adjacent edge", the edge adjacent to the angle will be changed, otherwise the edge opposite to the angle will be changed.

-To change the angle script uses a normal based on the three selected vertexes
+To change the angle script uses a normal based on the three selected vertexes:

 <a href="https://i.imgur.com/O57QpOt.mp4" target="_self">
 <img src="https://i.imgur.com/TQXxCan.png" width=50% height=50% alt"Angle" style="border-radius: 30px">
 </a>